Sage-Bionetworks-Challenges/olfactory-mixtures-prediction/README.md

-# Olfactory Mixtures Predictions Evaluation Workflow
+# Olfactory Mixtures Predictions Evaluation

+Validation and scoring scripts for the
-The repository contains the evaluation workflow for the [Olfactory Mixtures Predictions DREAM Challenge].
+[Olfactory Mixtures Predictions DREAM Challenge].
+For collecting writeups, see `writeup-workflow`.

 ## Evaluation Overview